darwinz/darwinz/README.md

 Hello World, I'm Brandon Johnson (darwinz) 👋

-I am a lead software engineer at <a href="https://nerdunited.com">Nerd United</a>.
+I am a principal/lead software engineer at <a href="https://nerdunited.com">Nerd United</a>.
 Nerd is a blockchain incubator, driving innovation and positive values into the blockchain space.
 I also contribute to open source, participate in hackathons, and have been a maintainer for a couple of popular open source repositories.

 <!-- <table>
   <thead>